Camilafabiani87/CD-CI-Project/README.md

  1. Clone a new repository with the flask code application or replace the files of the one already created.
 Then, create a virtual environment and install all the packages needed.
 ![GitHub Clone](https://github.com/Camilafabiani87/CD-CI-Project/blob/main/img/shhClone.png)

-3. Create the webapp with the following command  az webapp up -n myweb87 -l westeurope --resource-group Azuredevops.
+3. Create the webapp with the following command  __az webapp up -n myweb87 -l westeurope --resource-group Azuredevops__.
 You can change the name and configurations as needed.
 ![az web](https://github.com/Camilafabiani87/CD-CI-Project/blob/main/img/myweb87.png)

- 4. Give permissions with the chmod +x make_predict_azure_app.sh command and run the prediction file like this ./make_predict_azure_app.sh.
+ 4. Give permissions with the __chmod +x make_predict_azure_app.sh__ command and run the prediction file like this __./make_predict_azure_app.sh__.
 ![Predictions](https://github.com/Camilafabiani87/CD-CI-Project/blob/main/img/predict.png)

 5. You can stream the logs of the webapp with the following command az webapp log tail.